-It would be nice if human hospitals could give the LLLT attention Ron gives his animal patients.
+It would be nice if human hospitals could give the PBM attention Ron gives his animal patients.

 Does LLLT make you thinner? a Harvard research group investigates, LEDs for muscle function in patients with chronic obstructive pulmonary disease and laser vs needles for myofascial trigger points.
 There is my own introductory paper on LLLT for dentists, another review of laser and LED treatments for neurological and psychological applications, a TMJ study, and a trial of class IV laser for epicondylitis (see my rant “LLLT companies may be no better than Big Pharma“).